Gavin-Dreyer/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.
+It is a dynamic interface that allows us to interact with and update/change the document.

 2. What is an event?

+An event is essentially an interaction with a site.
+Clicks, keypresses, scrolling, and dragging are examples of an event.

 3. What is an event listener?

+An event listener is a callback function that tells the DOM that an event has occured.

 4. Why would we convert a NodeList into an Array?

+Converting a NodeList into an array allows us to manipulate the information in the manner we see fit.

 5. What is a component?

+A component is a reusable piece of code that is used to build elements that share functionality and styling.

 ### Git Set up